trimble-oss/devguide/content/innersource/contribution-agreements.md

 **`CODE_OF_CONDUCT.md`** - (required) information as to how a contributor should treat a reviewer of their work and expectations of what a contributor should expect from their reviewer.

-A good example code of conduct can be found at [https://github.com/Capgemini/innersource-template/blob/master/CODE_OF_CONDUCT.md](https://github.com/Capgemini/innersource-template/blob/master/CODE_OF_CONDUCT.md)
+The Organization for Ethical Source have [a good Code of Conduct example](https://github.com/EthicalSource/contributor_covenant/blob/release/CODE_OF_CONDUCT.md).